Little Arduino Robot Hand

 Given the simple nature of the components, there really weren’t many major problems or challenges.

 The first problem I encountered was the servos I’d harvested from an old four-channel RC helicopter.
 They were basic unbranded micro servos, and although they’re not bad to begin with — especially considering the low cost involved — they’re designed to be harnessed to the helicopter frame, so the servo housing base plate is not secured to the rest of the housing with four screws like you would usually see.

 This meant the plate kept popping off, grease inside was leaking out, and they really weren’t secure like regular servos.
 Initially, I put a rubber band around the whole housing which stopped the insides from popping out.
 However, despite this, in the end they just weren’t up to the task — a few stripped gears and a failed motor appearing as time went by.

 As I have been flying e-Flite Blade RC helicopters for several years, I knew their micro servos were reliable, strong, and relatively cheap.
-So, I went ahead and bought six servos to replace the others at a reasonable $17 each.
+So, I went ahead and bought six servos to replace the others.

 The next hurdle was the Arduino.
 My coding experience with C and VB was many years ago and totally removed from microcontrollers.
 The ultimate end result of this project was multiple servos doing multiple things at the press of a single button (four buttons/functions in total), so it was a steep learning curve.

 However, after discovering the online community, downloading a few sample sketches, and blowing away the coding cobwebs in my head, I wrote my first basic sketch to move a servo using PWM (pulse width modulation).